Strong Hamel functions and symmetries: -curvature and strong Hamel functions

-It is established that projective deformations preserve the curvature tensor \eqref{r} if and only if the projective factor is a Funk function.
+It is well known that projective deformations preserve the curvature tensor \eqref{r} if and only if the projective factor is a Funk function.
 Similarly, the Ricci scalar is preserved under projective deformations if and only if the projective factor is a weak Funk function, \cite[Proposition 12.1.3]{Shen01}.

-We will prove now that the $\chi$-curvature is preserved under projective deformation if and only if the projective factor is a strong Hamel function.
-Furthermore, we will establish the relationship between Funk functions, weak Funk functions and strong Hamel functions.
+We now prove that the $\chi$-curvature is preserved under projective deformation if and only if the projective factor is a strong Hamel function.
+Furthermore, we establish the relationship between Funk functions, weak Funk functions, and strong Hamel functions.

-We now analyse the behaviour of the $S$-function and $\chi$-curvature under projective deformations. \begin{theorem} Let $G$ and $\widetilde{G}=G-2P\mathcal{C}$ be two projectively related geodesic sprays.
-Then, their $S$-functions and $\chi$-curvatures are related as follows:
+We now analyse the behaviour of the $S$-function and $\chi$-curvature under projective deformations. \begin{theorem} Let $G$ and $\widetilde{G}=G-2P\mathcal{C}$ be two projectively related geodesic sprays associated to the Finsler metrics $F$ and $\widetilde{F}$.
+For each of them, we consider the $S$-functions: $S$ and $\widetilde{S}$ associated to the same fixed volume form on $M$, and the corresponding $\chi$-curvatures: $\chi$ and $\widetilde{\chi}$.
+These are related as follows:

-The $\chi$-curvature of a Finsler metric is preserved under projective deformations if and only if the projective factor is a strong Hamel function. \end{theorem} \begin{proof} For a Finsler metric $F$, the dynamical covariant derivative of its metric tensor vanishes, $\nabla g_{ij}=0$.
-Hence $G(g_{ij})-g_{im}N_j^m-g_{mj}N_i^m=0$.
+The $\chi$-curvature of a Finsler metric is preserved under projective deformations if and only if the projective factor is a strong Hamel function. \end{theorem} \begin{proof} For a Finsler metric $F$, the dynamical covariant derivative of its metric tensor vanishes, $\nabla g_{ij}=0$, which means: $G(g_{ij})-g_{im}N_j^m-g_{mj}N_i^m=0$.
 Contracting with $g^{ij}$, we obtain:

 The two Finsler metrics $F$ and $\widetilde{F}$ being projectively related, their geodesic sprays and nonlinear connections are connected through: